 1. Permit Requirements

-According to a Code Word publication in July 1986 by the City of Houston Public Works Department, you must have a permit prior to completing a foundation repair.
+According to a Code Word publication in July 1986 by the City of Houston Public Works Department, you must have a permit before completing a foundation repair.

-In addition to the City of Houston requiring contractors to get a permit to do foundation repairs, some surrounding cities require this as well.
-To get a permit, the contractor needs to submit an engineer-stamped drawing of the repair plan.
+In addition to the City of Houston requiring contractors to get a permit to do foundation repairs, some surrounding cities also require this.
+To obtain a permit, the contractor needs to submit an engineer-stamped drawing of the repair plan.

-Once the plan is approved and a permit obtained, the responsible contractor will need to call 811 at least two days before work is started.
-A member utility company will mark telecommunication, electrical, and gas lines prior to the contractor completing the repairs.
+Once the plan is approved and a permit is obtained, the responsible contractor will need to call 811 at least two days before work is started.
+A member utility company will mark telecommunication, electrical, and gas lines before the contractor completes the repairs.

 2. Site Plan

-According to CW No: 2012-B08, “A site plan is required when foundation repair is proposed.”
+According to the current Houston Construction Code, “A site plan is required when foundation repair is proposed.”
 We covered that aspect in the section above, but this Code Word expands on easements and adjacent properties.

 The site plan needs to show easements that could affect construction, and it needs to cover property lines and existing buildings in instances that could affect adjacent structures.
 This is important for properties without building setback lines and patio homes.